Transcranial magnetic stimulation

 Transcranial magnetic stimulation (TMS) is a noninvasive neurostimulation technique in which a changing magnetic field is used to induce an electric current in a targeted area of the brain through electromagnetic induction.
 A device called a stimulator generates electric pulses that are delivered to a magnetic coil placed against the scalp.
 The resulting magnetic field penetrates the skull and induces a secondary electric current in the underlying brain tissue, modulating neural activity.

-Repetitive transcranial magnetic stimulation (rTMS) is a safe, effective, and FDA-approved treatment for major depressive disorder (approved in 2008), chronic pain (2013), and obsessive-compulsive disorder (2018).
-It has strong evidence for certain neurological and psychiatric conditions—especially depression (with a large effect size), neuropathic pain, and stroke recovery—and emerging advancements like iTBS and image-guided targeting may improve its efficacy and efficiency.
+Medical devices delivering repetitive transcranial magnetic stimulation (rTMS) appear to provide reasonably safe and effective treatments for major depressive disorder (MDD), chronic pain, and obsessive–compulsive disorder (OCD).
+However, evidence quality is variable, effect sizes are modest, and placebo responses are large; the extent of its efficacy and optimal treatment protocols are not certain.

 Adverse effects of TMS appear rare and include fainting and seizure, which occur in roughly 0.1% of patients and are usually attributable to administration error.

 Medical uses

 A magnetic coil is positioned on the patient's head.

 TMS does not require surgery or electrode implantation.
 Its use can be diagnostic and/or therapeutic.
 Effects vary based on frequency and intensity of the magnetic pulses as well as the length of treatment, which dictates the total number of pulses given.

-TMS treatments are approved by the FDA in the US and by NICE in the UK for the treatment of depression and are provided by private clinics and some VA medical centers.
+The Food and Drug Administration (FDA) has cleared rTMS devices for use in the treatment of depression in the United States (US).
+The National Institute for Health and Care Excellence (NICE) has issued guidance in the United Kingdom (UK) for that use.
+Private clinics and some Veterans Affairs medical centers provide treatments for that use.
 TMS stimulates cortical tissue without the pain sensations produced in transcranial electrical stimulation.